-Quality of the CV Document.
-As described in Section 3.2, participants learned in the application workshop that a professional CV document is a key component of a successful application and is very important for finding a new job.
+Main Outcome Variables.
+For our main estimations, we use three variables reflecting participants' application effort: (i) the quality of the submitted CV, (ii) whether the CV document was submitted to our field partner on time (versus late), and (iii) whether or not a CV document was submitted at all.
+As described in Section 3.2, participants learned in the application workshop that a professional CV document is the fundamental component of a successful application and is very important for finding a new job.
 After the workshop, treatment as well as control groups committed to revise their CVs and hand in the improved document to their coaches on a specific date.
 Once the CV was submitted, it was first rated and then revised by the administrative staff.
 Participants were neither aware of the rating nor of the revision of their CV document in advance.
 Also, ratings were not communicated to participants.
-The ratings of the CVs ranged from 1 ("poor") to 4 ("very good").16 The rating process was usually conducted in the following way: a staff member of our field partner would take a large stack of CVs, sometimes mixed between groups, then rate and revise them one by one.
+The ratings of the CVs ranged from 1 ("poor") to 4 ("very good").
+A higher rating corresponds to a better expected "performance" of the submitted CV with respect to the probability of getting a job interview or finding a job.
+The rating process was usually conducted in the following way: a staff member of our field partner took a large stack of CVs, sometimes mixed between groups, then rate and revise them one by one.
 In location A, one of the two staff members responsible for this procedure also conducted some application workshops.
-In case this staff member were to recognize the current name from the pile of CVs and remember which treatment condition was implemented during the respective workshop, his ratings might not remain blind to treatment.
-However, given the large number of participants and the cognitively demanding process, this was unlikely.
+In case this staff member were to recognize the current name from the pile of CVs and remember which treatment condition was implemented during the respective workshop, his ratings might not have been blind to treatment.
+However, given the large number of participants and the cognitively demanding process, this was very unlikely.
 Nevertheless, we report a robustness test below in which we include only participants from location B, where the rating staff was completely blind to treatment conditions.
-The effect of our treatment on CV quality proofs to be robust even in this much smaller sample (see Section 4 and table A3 for details).17
+The effect of our treatment on CV quality proves to be robust even in this much smaller sample (see Section 4.1 for details).
+All CVs finally had to be revised to a similar level of quality by our field partner before they were used in real job applications.
+This is unfortunate for our study, as it did not allow us to evaluate the importance of CV quality for integration success; but this is understandably a result of our field partner's pressure to ensure the highest possible success of its participants.